AquaDraco/UnityStationWiki/Gameplay-0.2.2.md

 ![](https://cdn.discordapp.com/attachments/396639864214257676/402175481216237570/unknown.png)

-The slot with the outline is the **active hand**, and the other is the **inactive hand**, and it dictactes if you're using the hand or not, So if you have an item in your **active hand**, you'll be using that item, by either attacking with it, or putting on a table/crate, but if it's empty, you'll be able to pick up items on the ground and in your other inventory slots.
+The slot with the outline is the **active hand**, and the other is the **inactive hand**, and it dictactes if you're using the hand or not, So if you have an item in your **active hand**, you'll be using that item, by either attacking with it, putting on a table/crate, or in an inventory slot, but if it's empty, you'll be able to pick up items on the ground and in your other inventory slots.

 ***